Refuse and Recycling

 Only over-the-counter medications, prescription medications (not including pharmaceutical controlled substances), and sharps are taken.
 Pharmaceutical controlled substances may not be collected.

-The DEA classifies certain pharmaceuticals as controlled substances.
-Click here, because of the potential for abuse or addiction.
+The DEA classifies certain pharmaceuticals as controlled substances because of the potential for abuse or addiction.
 Such drugs generally include narcotics, stimulants, depressants, halogens, and anabolic steroids.
 Contact the Health Division regarding the disposal of these substances.

 White goods are appliances and equipment which include refrigerators, ranges, water heaters, freezers, air conditioners, humidifiers, stoves, clothes dryers, dehumidifiers, ovens, dishwashers, water coolers, heat pumps, chillers, furnaces, and boilers.
-Homeowners can call Groot at 800-244-1977 to arrange for a special pickup to dispose of any white goods, automobile tires, and truck tires.
+Homeowners can call Groot at (800) 244-1977 to arrange for a special pickup to dispose of any white goods and/or automobile tires / truck tires.
 A disposal fee will be charged for the collection of these items.

 No person shall permit refuse, litter, or junk to accumulate on their premises in a manner that creates a nuisance or a hazard.
 It is unlawful to dump, deposit, or in any other way place trash, grass clippings, tree branches, garden trimmings, stones, bricks, concrete, scrap metal, lumber, or any other discarded materials on any vacant lot, alley, park, parkway, lawn, or other private or public property.